FHU/2023-os-memes/_posts/2023-01-24-tbone68-introduction-meme.md

 ---
-title:
+title:  Mac
-author:
+author: tbone
-image:
+image: Mac.jpg
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+This meme shows how Apple created the Mac operating system all the way from UNIX.